Physics Adolescence Education (Grades 7-12)

 Applicants must have a baccalaureate degree and a solid core of undergraduate physics and related sci-tech/engineering and mathematics courses that include, at a minimum, 12 credits of introductory physics (including four credits of modern physics); 16 credits of calculus (including differential equations); 10 credits of sci-tech courses (computers, electronics, etc.); and four credits of introductory chemistry or a physical science.
 The applicant's undergraduate work must be acceptable to the Physics, Applied Physics and Astronomy Department in Harpur College, as well as to the Graduate School of Education.
 Students without appropriate undergraduate preparation in physics and related areas are required to take additional courses in consultation with the graduate director in physics to be eligible to apply for this program.
 Applicants must have a cumulative grade point average of 3.0 or better in physics and overall.

 In addition, applicants should have a distribution of undergraduate coursework in the arts and sciences, which must include one semester of college-level study or three years of high school in a language other than English.
-It is recommended that students meet with a graduate adviser prior to applying to the MAT Physics program.
+It is recommended that students meet with a graduate advisor prior to applying to the MAT physics program.

 Letters of recommendation should be from physics professors familiar with the applicant’s work.
 (In the special case of an applicant having held an extended position in the field of education, one letter may be from the applicant’s supervisor in the position.)